'I was lucky to have the right people in place at the right time'

 “I am very proud of cricket.
 They were unbelievable with me.
-I couldn’t thank them enough.
-I hope that any youngster out there who is playing cricket knows that within the cricket community, there is the help that’s needed and [with this platform] it is easily accessible with local links as well.”
+I couldn't thank them enough.
+I hope that any youngster out there who is playing cricket knows that within the cricket community, there is the help that's needed and

 Cricket has been Taylor’s entire life.
 She debuted for England aged just 17, playing at the highest level for 13 years and winning a World Cup at Lord’s in 2017.
 Her silky keeping and prodigious talent with the bat earned her 219 international caps in all formats.
 Despite that success, she admits on the Sussex hub that retirement came as a relief.
 Not because of cricket itself, but because her anxiety had made the game unenjoyable.

 She now understands her triggers better and has methods of coping which have made things easier.
 Life has also been less stressful since retirement.